Fred-Sheppard/Safety-In-Numbers/config/README.md

 ### URL:

-Url to be used within the HTTP request.
+URL to be used within the HTTP request.
-Urls use %f in place of latitude and longitude, for use with String.format().
+URLs use %f in place of latitude and longitude, for use with String.format().

 ### Keys: